Cannabis Evolution in South Europe: Medical Use & Legislation

 In Italy, the evolution of cannabis legislation and the accompanying cultural shift have been progressive, albeit unconventional.
 The state’s initial involvement in cannabis cultivation was driven not by a desire to control or suppress its use but rather out of a tangible necessity.
 Italy’s need for affordable, accessible medical cannabis was thwarted by the high cost of imported products, making it a luxury few could afford.

 In 2014, a unique solution emerged.
-The Military Pharmaceutical Plant in Florence, a state-run entity known for its history in producing niche pharmaceuticals, began cultivating cannabis.
+The Military Pharmaceutical Plant in Florence, a state-run entity known for its history of producing niche pharmaceuticals, began cultivating cannabis.
 This state-led initiative was intended to combat the monopolistic prices of imported medical cannabis and to ensure that Italian patients had affordable access to this therapeutic plant.
 By growing cannabis domestically, Italy was not only able to significantly reduce costs but also ensured the quality and safety of the product, a critical aspect of any medical treatment.

 This unique approach to solving a public health issue was successful.
 Domestic production helped to stabilize the market, ensuring that Italian patients could obtain medical cannabis at a reasonable price.
 It also set a precedent for state involvement in cannabis cultivation, a model that other nations have since studied for its effectiveness.